brandon-kohn/simulation_toolkit/stk/stk/thread/stk_multithread.md

         //!
 Submit a single task whose signature is `R(void)` and return void.
 Task completion is assumed
-        //! to be tracked by the user within the supplied task. template <typename Task>
+        //! to be tracked by the user within the supplied task.
+        //!
+Precondition: Task must be noexcept.
+        template <typename Task>
         void send_no_future(Task&& x);

         //!
 Submit a single task whose signature is `R(void)` to the task queue of the thread whose index is threadIndex.
 Returns void.
 Task completion is assumed
-        //! to be tracked by the user within the supplied task. template <typename Task>
+        //! to be tracked by the user within the supplied task.
+        //!
+Precondition: Task must be noexcept.
+        template <typename Task>
         void send_no_future(std::uint32_t threadIndex, Task&& x);

         //!
 Maps a task whose signature is `R(Range::value_type)` into each item in `range` and submits the tasks into the threadpool.
+Returns void.
-Returns void. template <typename Range, typename TaskFn>
+        //!
+NOTE: Optimization available if Task is noexcept. template <typename Range, typename TaskFn>
         void parallel_for(Range&& range, TaskFn&& task);

         //!
 Maps a task whose signature is `R(Range::value_type)` into each item in `range` and submits the tasks into the threadpool at a granularity specified by npartitions.
+Returns void.
-Returns void. template <typename Range, typename TaskFn>
+        //!
+NOTE: Optimization available if Task is noexcept. template <typename Range, typename TaskFn>
         void parallel_for(Range&& range, TaskFn&& task, std::size_t npartitions);

         //!
 Maps a task whose signature is `R(std::size_t i)` into calls which range over the interval from [0, count) and submits the tasks into the threadpool.
+Returns void.
-Returns void. template <typename TaskFn>
+        //!
+NOTE: Optimization available if Task is noexcept. template <typename TaskFn>
         void parallel_apply(std::ptrdiff_t count, TaskFn&& task);

         //!
 Maps a task whose signature is `R(std::size_t i)` into calls which range over the interval from [0, count) and submits the tasks into the threadpool at a granularity specified by npartitions.
+Returns void.
-Returns void. template <typename TaskFn>
+        //!
+NOTE: Optimization available if Task is noexcept. template <typename TaskFn>
         void parallel_apply(std::ptrdiff_t count, TaskFn&& task, std::size_t npartitions);